-The Ultimate Guide to the Society of Actuaries (SOA)
+The Ultimate Guide to the Society

-"Welcome to your ultimate counselor-guided resource for the SOA.
-If you want to specialize in life insurance, health insurance, or investments, the SOA is the globally recognized governing body you need."
+Welcome to your counsellor-guided resource for the SOA.
+If you want to specialise in life insurance, health insurance, or investments, the Society of Actuaries (SOA) is the globally recognised governing body you need to join."

 ASA Pathway